 When I began traveling with Quigley, I was curious as to how the addition of a dog would change my travel experience.
 While there is plenty of “red tape” shaping the way you can travel with your furry friend, I’m happy to say that the benefits well outweigh the challenges.
 In addition to all of the comfort and cuddles, I find that Quigley helps me stay grounded — his nose twitches and ear perks have only heightened my acute awareness of our surroundings.
 As we walk the streets of New York City, we interact with locals and tourists alike and are greeted with inevitable coos and head scratches from many passersby.
 More often than not, we’re mistaken for residents, and lively conversation ensues whenever I reveal that we’re mere travelers.

 People are often drawn to the idea of traveling with their beloved pets, and I’m always excited for the chance to encourage them, as it’s easier than most think!
 In fact, Quigley and I recently wrapped up three months on the road by celebrating Christmas in New York City.
 As this is also the home of Passion Passport’s offices, we thought this would be the perfect place to kick off our series focused on dog-friendly cities around the world!
-While the winter months were limiting in regards to the restaurants we could visit, I’ve pulled together a few recommendations that you and your pup can enjoy year-round!
+While the winter months were limiting in regards to the restaurants we could visit, I’ve pulled together a few recommendations that you and your pup can enjoy year-round to make pet travel in New York City a breeze.

 Where to stay